Privacy Policy

 2.3 Classification and AI Submission Data

-Classification Data is stored to support account functionality, compliance documentation, audit traceability, quality improvement, and user access to historical records.
+Classification Data is stored under Your account to support the case-based workflow, draft save and resume, account functionality, compliance documentation, audit traceability, quality improvement, and access to Your Classification History.

-Security and audit logs are domain-segregated and structured for operational monitoring, forensic analysis, compliance auditing, and system integrity protection.
-Logs do not store plaintext passwords, authentication tokens, service credentials, full AI analytical content, or full AI-generated response content.
+Security and audit logs are structured for operational monitoring, forensic analysis, compliance auditing, and system integrity protection.
+Logs do not store authentication tokens, service credentials, LinkedIn access tokens, plain-text passwords, OTP values, raw attachment contents, full AI analytical content, or full AI-generated response content.

 For detailed information about cookies, see Section 13.

-We do not collect government-issued identifiers, payment card or financial account information, biometric identifiers, genetic data, health-related data, racial or ethnic origin data, religious or philosophical belief data, trade union membership data, sexual orientation data, or data revealing political opinions, unless explicitly and voluntarily provided by You through contact communications.
+We do not collect government-issued identifiers, payment card or financial account information, biometric identifiers, genetic data, health-related data, racial or ethnic origin data, religious or philosophical belief data, trade union membership data, sexual orientation data, or data revealing political opinions, unless explicitly and voluntarily provided by You through contact communications or uploaded attachment content that You choose to include.

 3. How We Collect Data

 We collect Personal Data through structured, secure, and purpose-limited mechanisms.
-Data collection occurs through direct user input, automated system processes, authentication workflows, AI-assisted interactions, and security monitoring systems.
+Data collection occurs through direct user input, automated system processes, authentication workflows (LinkedIn OAuth 2.0 and email-based registration with OTP verification), AI-assisted interactions, and security monitoring systems.

 3.1 Information You Provide Directly